fionayan2/Get-clean_project/CodeBook.md

 ## What's included in the final tidy data?

 There are 180 observations of 68 variables in the final tidy data set.
+(Please use raw mode if below table is not in a proper shape.)
 +--------------------+----------------------------+-----------------------------------------------------------------------------------------------------------------+
 | **Variable Order** | **Variable Name**          | **Descriptive Explanation**                                                                                     |
 +--------------------+----------------------------+-----------------------------------------------------------------------------------------------------------------+